Mean: Mean of a function

 In some circumstances, mathematicians may calculate a mean of an infinite (or even an uncountable) set of values.
 This can happen when calculating the mean value $y_\text{avg}$ of a function $f(x)$.
 Intuitively, a mean of a function can be thought of as calculating the area under a section of a curve, and then dividing by the length of that section.
 This can be done crudely by counting squares on graph paper, or more precisely by integration.
 The integration formula is written as:

 In this case, care must be taken to make sure that the integral converges.
 But the mean may be finite even if the function itself tends to infinity at some points.

 Mean of angles and cyclical quantities

 Angles, times of day, and other cyclical quantities require modular arithmetic to add and otherwise combine numbers.
-In all these situations, there will not be a unique mean.
-For example, the times an hour before and after midnight are equidistant to both midnight and noon.
-It is also possible that no mean exists.
+These quantities can be averaged using the circular mean.
+In all these situations, it is possible that no mean exists, for example if all points being averaged are equidistant.
 Consider a color wheel—there is no mean to the set of all colors.
-In these situations, you must decide which mean is most useful.
-You can do this by adjusting the values before averaging, or by using a specialized approach for the mean of circular quantities.
+Additionally, there may not be a unique mean for a set of values: for example, when averaging points on a clock, the mean of the locations of 11:00 and 13:00 is 12:00, but this location is equivalent to that of 00:00.